Introducing SuperHalfs - Europe’s most exciting new half marathon series

 Valencia Half Marathon Trinidad Alfonso EDP

-The final event on the SuperHalfs calendar, the Valencia Half Marathon Trinidad Alfonso EDP is officially the world’s fastest half marathon.
-Abraham Kiptum ran the 2018 race in 58:18, narrowly beating the previous world record by five seconds.
+The final event on the SuperHalfs calendar, the Valencia Half Marathon Trinidad Alfonso EDP is a fast course which previously held the world record from 2018-2019.

 But a race would be nothing without its spectators, and Valencia brings them in their thousands as cheering locals come out to support a global gathering of runners.
 Combine that with a fast course and good weather, and it’s easy to see why this event is always a sell-out.